djkramnik/ui-annotations/README.md

 1) * run interactive auto scraper

-* a url to view a single annotation on a screen
-* link from the labelling section to this view
-* complete labelling efforts
-* view per label
+* view per label (frontend)
+* list labels that have zero count
+  * datepicker
+  * filepicker
+  * problematic labels?
+    * tab
+    * thumbnail (image conflation)
+    * selectablecard
+    * accordion
+    * menuitem
+  * missing? video

+* add any time screenshot capability to extension as annotation with empty payload

+* create synthetic element generator for label balancing..

 * why so many bad extracts in write_interactive?
 * rewrite write_interactive to find missed annotations + get the failed extracts
 * why persistent bad scrape examples

-2) * create synthetic element generator for label balancing...

-3) * train ViT based classification model
+2) * train ViT based classification model

-4) * create synthetic composite data generator. have to use it on existing interactive label annotations that have granular labels on them, and prob filter out unknowns
+3) * create synthetic composite data generator. have to use it on existing interactive label annotations that have granular labels on them, and prob filter out unknowns
   * pull an annotation with interactive label. optionally with a condition that it has never been copied yet
   * select bounding boxes to swap components for
   * save the task to create the synthetic (task table)
   * a bridge table, parent, clone
   * a script to manually kick off uncompleted synthetic creation tasks pulled from the db

-5) special state screenshots
+4) special state screenshots
   * need a way to perhaps run some logic on the screen to focus certain elements
   * or to do things like close popups
   * can be generic and hopeful or targeted to the domain